Forest Landowner Frequently Asked Questions

-Tree Farmers share a unique commitment to protect wildlife habitat and watersheds, to conserve soil and to provide recreation for their communities while producing wood for America and the world.
-These individuals hold the key to the kinds of forests, forest activities and forest resources future generations of Americans will enjoy.
+Tree Farmers share a unique commitment to protect wildlife habitat and watersheds, conserve soil, and provide recreation for their communities while producing wood for America and the world.
+These individuals hold the key to the kinds of forests, forest activities, and forest resources future generations of Americans will enjoy.

 Water.
 Wildlife.
 Recreation.
 Wood.
-The four sides of the green and white Tree Farm sign tell the story of sustainable forestry … a thriving forestland that has clean water, a healthy wildlife habitat and recreational opportunities.
+The four sides of the green and white Tree Farm sign tell the story of sustainable forestry … thriving forestland that has clean water, healthy wildlife habitat, and recreational opportunities.

-For more information go to Maryland State Department of Natural Rersources.
+For more information go to the Maryland State Department of Natural Resources.

 Where can I find information about the health of my trees?

-The Maryland Department of Agriculture Forest Pest Management Division goal is to protect high value forest and landscape trees in urban and rural areas from losses due to insects and diseases.
-Their webpage will connect you to the most current sources of information on gypsy moth, emerald ash borer, southern pine beetle and other forest pest problems.
+The Maryland Department of Agriculture Forest Pest Management Division's goal is to protect high-value forest and landscape trees in urban and rural areas from losses due to insects and diseases.
+Their webpage will connect you to the most current sources of information on gypsy moth, emerald ash borer, southern pine beetle, and other forest pest problems.

 What can I do about invasive species?